top of page

 Raguin Leslie Trophy

-Mixed Field Day Medal Play – 9 Holes; Net Score (4rd Weekend in June)
+Field Day Play – 9 Holes; Net Score & Low Gross

 This cup was presented to the club on the occasion of Madeleine and Cameron Leslie’s 28th wedding anniversary by their three children: Trevor, Sharon and Ross.
 It was first played for in 1981 which was Madeleine’s 50th year at Dunany and was won by Marilyn Wynn.